-The author of The Telegraph's weekly gardening column, Thorny Problems, Helen is a passionate hands-on gardener.
-She has written several books about gardening including Gardening in Your Nightie.
-She is also a lecturer, teacher and broadcaster whose credits include the BBC's Gardening from Scratch and Gardening Week
+The writer of The Telegraph's weekly gardening column for twenty years, Helen is a passionate hands-on gardener.
+She is also author of several gardening books including Gardening in Your Pyjamas.
+Helen is a lecturer, teacher and broadcaster whose credits include the BBC's Gardening from Scratch and Gardening Week.

 Italian Lakes with Helen Yemm

 The lakes of Northern Italy have long inspired poets, painters and botanists with their attractive Renaissance villas, benign climate and glorious gardens that perfectly complement the natural landscape.
-On this eight-day escorted tour you'll discover them in the company of our popular gardening columnist, Helen Yemm, writer of the weekly Thorny Problems page.
+On this eight-day escorted tour you'll discover them in the company of Helen Yemm, gardening columnist for The Telegraph for 20 years and former writer of the Thorny Problems page.

-Helen will join you in Lake Como for visits to three villas and their stunning gardens.
-These include the beautiful 18th-century Villa del Balbianello, with its fragrant rose terraces and classic three-arched 'loggia', and Villa Carlotta, with its spring displays of azaleas and rhododendrons and its balmy weather and smaller crowds in September.
+Helen will join you for visits to three villas and their stunning gardens.
+These include the beautiful 18th-century Villa del Balbianello, with its fragrant rose terraces and classic three-arched 'loggia', and Villa Carlotta, with its spring displays of azaleas and rhododendrons and its balmy weather and smaller crowds in March.
 Helen will also answer your own Thorny Problems during an exclusive talk and Q&A session.

 You'll be based for the duration in two four-star hotels, one on Lake Maggiore and the other at the foot of Lake Como.
 Other highlights include a visit to see over 500 varieties of camellia at the private residence of Andrea Corneo, President of the Italian Camellia Society, a private tour with the owner of Villa Cicogna Mozzoni, and a visit to the three Borromean islands, Bella, with its terraced gardens, Madre and Pescatori.
 There will also be a free day for you to relax and enjoy the stunning scenery around Lake Como, which is surrounded by opulent villas - including one owned by George Clooney.